-5For instance, recent literature studies one idea at a time, such as democracy (Tabellini and Magistretti, for all ideas in all fields, and without selecting on ideas' success ex post.
+5For instance, recent literature studies one idea at a time, such as democracy (Tabellini and Magistretti, 2022; Simmons, Dobbin and Garrett, 2008) or liberalism (Simmons, Dobbin and Garrett, 2006), Darwinism (Arold, 2022; Giorcelli, Lacetera and Marinoni, 2022), Protestantism (Cantoni, 2012), the recent MeToo for all ideas in all fields, and without selecting on ideas' success ex post.
 The conventional wisdom, backed by standard work in network theory, predicts that with more connections, ideas diffuse more.
 Once connected, cities would converge to the same set of salient issues.